 Sharing Cities Stand Lab

-This space in the midst of the Smart City Expo World Congress will offer a special programme that brings the Sharing Cities ecosystem together to cocreate sustainable and democratic models for the future.
-Join activists, researchers, cities, organizations and initiatives to discuss the future of the platform economy and collaborative economy by focusing on three main themes: Platform Labour, Inclusion & Gender, and Data Commons.
+This space in the midst of the Smart City Expo World Congress offered a special programme that brought the Sharing Cities ecosystem together to cocreate sustainable and democratic models for the future.
+Activists, researchers, cities, organizations and initiatives gathered to discuss the future of the platform economy and collaborative economy by focusing on three main themes: Platform Labour, Inclusion & Gender, and Data Commons.

 Following the 1st and 2nd calls for participants in the Sharing Cities Stand Lab and the subsequent evaluation by the Advisory Board, we are very happy to announce the list of confirmed participants in the Sharing Cities Stand Lab ecosystem.